As The Trumpet Sounds

 all the people are to shout

-a great noise.
+a great nois

 And the wall of the city

-will fall down flat.
+will fall down flat

 And the people are to go up,